Application Process & Requirements

 The Pharmacy College Admission Test (PCAT) is required to apply.
 Give yourself ample time to study for the PCAT, and keep in mind that the test is only offered in July, September, October, November, and January.
 In order to avoid late fees, register at least two months ahead of your test date.

 There is no minimum PCAT score required to apply (unless you do not meet either GPA requirement listed above).
-The average PCAT composite score for admitted students in fall 2013 was 80%.
 PCAT scores are valid for five years and applicants are allowed to take the PCAT up to five times.
 However, the Admissions Committee will review all your PCAT scores (including subscores in each section), so it’s best to take the PCAT only once with a strong score.
 If you are considering retaking the PCAT, only do so if you believe you will improve your scores.

 The Pharmacy College Application Service (PharmCAS) is a national application to apply to most pharmacy schools in the United States.
-You can begin your PharmCAS application in early June and must submit by our deadline of February 3, 2014.
+You can begin your PharmCAS application in July and must submit by the University of Minnesota deadline of February 1, 2016.
+It is strongly recommended that you e-submit your PharmCAS application at least six weeks before the supplemental application deadline on March 1, 2016.
 Fee: $150+

 The PharmCAS application includes: